KennethEvans/VS-WindowsPerformance/README.txt

 Applications and Services logs are in C:\Windows\System32\winevt\Logs.

-You need administrator privileges to acces the Applications and Services logs, but not the manin logs.
+You need administrator privileges to access the Applications and Services logs, but not the main logs.
 This program needs to be run as administrator to do that.

 This program makes CSV files with the data.
 Open them in a spreadsheet (e.g. Open Office), select the data, then insert a chart.